-There are many barriers to albumin within the nephron’s glomerular filtration system.
+There are many barriers to albumin within the glomerular filtration system of the nephron.
 At physiological pH, the glomerular capillary wall and endothelial cells repel albumin, as they are all negatively charged.
 The glomerular basement membrane (GBM) is a porous system, but normally these exits are too small to permit passage of albumin.
 Additionally, the megalincubulin complex degrades albumin in the nephron, specifically the proximal convoluted tubule.
-The underlying function is to preserve amino acids for further use but is also another method of restricting albumin’s passage.
+The underlying function is to preserve amino acids for further use but is also another method of restricting the passage of albumin.

 Through the dysfunction of the GBM filtration barrier, albumin can be secreted into the urine, and the amount that is present is important.
 The current definition of microalbuminuria (MA) is an amount of urinary albumin greater than the normal value, but also lower than what is detected by a conventional dipstick.
-Thus, microalbuminuria’s range of urine albumin excretion (UAE) rate is 30 to 300 mg/d.
-This value derives from studies that evaluated adults but could also apply to the pediatric population.
-Macroalbuminuria, on the other hand, is classified as greater than 100 mg/12h or 300mg/d.
-The diagnosis of diabetic kidney disease requires a person with type 1 or 2 diabetes to have a persistently elevated albuminuria (>300mg/d), diabetic retinopathy, and the absence of other kidney diseases.
-Finally, proteinuria is increased urinary excretion of any type of protein.
+Thus, the rate of urine albumin excretion (UAE) in microalbuminuria is 30 to 300 mg/24 hours.
+In other units, it can also mean 30–300 mcg/mg creatinine or 20–200 mcg/min on two out of three urine collections.
+This value is derived from studies that evaluated adults but could also be applied to the pediatric population.
+Macroalbuminuria, on the other hand, is classified as greater than 100 mg/12 hours or 300 mg/24 hours.
+The diagnosis of diabetic kidney disease requires a person with type 1 or 2 diabetes to have a persistently elevated albuminuria (more than 300 mg/24 hours), diabetic retinopathy, and the absence of other kidney diseases.

-The current diagnosis of microalbuminuria also includes patients who have testing with a urinary albumin/creatinine ratio (UACR), where the range is between 2 to 20 mg.
+The current diagnosis of microalbuminuria also includes a urinary albumin/creatinine ratio (UACR) ranging between 2 to 20 mg.
 By including creatinine, it corrects the value for urine concentration and volume.
 However, other factors can affect the level of UACR, including gender, race, blood pressure, time of day, muscle mass, and amount of food, water, and salt intake.
-Thus, the UACR can vary by up to 40% daily.
-In addition to the individual variability, one should be cautious that males, African Americans, Asians, smokers, higher muscle mass, urinary tract infection, and genital leakage have an elevated UACR at baseline.
+Thus, UACR can vary by up to 40% daily.
+In addition to the individual variability, one should be cautious that some cases have an elevated UACR at baselines, such as males, African Americans, Asians, smokers, people with higher muscle mass, patients with urinary tract infection, and genital leakage.
 Due to the considerable variation, one should obtain three UACR measurements that are each one month apart.

-Microalbuminuria develops from a dysfunction of the GBM to allow albumin to enter the urine.
+Microalbuminuria develops from a dysfunction of the GBM permitting albumin to enter the urine.
 The enzyme N-deacetylase is necessary to form heparan sulfate, which is how the GBM derives its negative charge.
-Furthermore, inadequate control of blood sugars inhibits this enzyme, reducing GBM’s negative charge and allowing excessive amounts of albumin to leak out.
-Advanced glycosylation end-products can also chelate with the proteins of both the GBM and mesangial matrix, thereby neutralizing albumin’s negative charge.
-Additionally, hyperglycemia initiates the glycation of GBM and epithelial cells’ podocyte receptor causing GBM charge selectivity dysfunction.
+Furthermore, inadequate control of blood sugars inhibits this enzyme, reducing the negative charge on GBM and allowing excessive amounts of albumin to leak out.
+Advanced glycosylation end-products can also neutralize the negative charge of albumin by binding with the proteins of both the GBM and mesangial matrix.
+Additionally, hyperglycemia initiates the glycation of GBM and podocyte receptors interfering with the charge on GBM.

 The current hypothesis, known as the ‘Steno hypothesis,’ is that systemic vascular endothelial dysfunction initiates the development of microalbuminuria and cardiovascular disease, as there is a strong correlation between these three variables.
 Therefore, having comorbidities that cause endothelial damage is considered a risk factor.
 These include increased age, insulin resistance, dyslipidemia, obesity, hypertension, decreased physical activity, and smoking.
 Some studies predict a genetic component linking together microalbuminuria, atherosclerosis, and even nephropathy.
 An increased UAE rate was seen among patients with a deletion-deletion polymorphism of the ACE gene.

 A study evaluating microalbuminuria in 22,244 patients (aged 6 to 80 years) reported a prevalence of 7.8%, especially in those older than 40 years.
-Females had a higher prevalence of 9.7%, whereas males had 6.1%.
+Women had a higher prevalence of 9.7%, whereas men had 6.1%.
 Moreover, evidence shows that the prevalence increases with age.
-Regarding the age groups of 20 to 49, 50 to 69, and >70 years, the prevalence of microalbuminuria was 5.8, 11.4, and 22.7%.
+Regarding the age groups of 20 to 49, 50 to 69, and more than 70 years, the prevalence of microalbuminuria was 5.8%, 11.4%, and 22.7%.

-Microalbuminuria has been associated with type 1 and type 2 diabetics.
+Microalbuminuria has been associated with patients who have type 1 or type 2 diabetes.
 For patients with type 1, the prevalence of microalbuminuria within the first three years after diagnosis is only 6%; however, after five years, it is 41%.
-In type 2, the prevalence is 20 to 25% for newly diagnosed and long-standing diabetics.
-In patients with uncontrolled hypertension, microalbuminuria was seen in 47.4% of patients; whereas, in patients with controlled blood pressure was 36.7%.
+In type 2, the prevalence is 20% to 25% for newly diagnosed and long-standing diabetics.
+In patients with uncontrolled hypertension, microalbuminuria was seen in 47.4% of patients; whereas, in patients with controlled blood pressure it was 36.7%.

-Developing microalbuminuria arises when the GBM barrier, a complex sieve, leaks an increased amount of albumin.
+Microalbuminuria arises when GBM, a complex sieve, leaks an increased amount of albumin.
 The proposed mechanism is a combination of glomerular size enlargement, GBM thickening, mesangial expansion, and podocyte foot process effacement.
-Microalbuminuria can also occur via tubular under-reabsorption.
+Microalbuminuria can also occur via inadequate tubular reabsorption.

 Dysregulated enzymatic metabolism of the extracellular matrix is the pathogenesis behind developing endothelial damage.
 Thus, at vascular places, other than just the renal system, the albumin can either leak out of or enter the vessel wall.
 When this happens, albumin can stimulate inflammation, lipid accumulation, and atherosclerosis, which eventually could form fixed albuminuria and decreased kidney function.

-There are structural changes at the level of GBM, as described above, with microalbuminuria.
+There are structural changes at the level of GBM that lead to microalbuminuria.
 However, these are heterogeneous and may even be present in patients with normoalbuminuric diabetes.
 The GBM alterations are typically seen in type 1 diabetes, but not type 2.

 History and Physical